 For example, Gretchen bought an expensive food processor, but now uses it every day to make delicious smoothies for herself and her family, which increases her health, helps her connect with her husband and daughters, and puts her in a good mood.

-This book is a buffet of happiness snacks – all you have to do is pick and try them, see which ones work for you, and not worry about the rest.
+The Happiness Project is a buffet of happiness snacks – all you have to do is pick and try them, see which ones work for you, and not worry about the rest.
 Such a great book!

 Who would I recommend The Happiness Project summary to?